chgebhardt/picam_sync_neuro/README.md

 Achieving this requires:

-A serial connection between two Raspberry Pis.
+- serial connection between two Raspberry Pis.

-- A randomly blinking LED driven by an Arduino ISP for synchronization.
+- randomly blinking LED driven by an Arduino ISP for synchronization.

-- A DAQ board to record LED voltage and neural signals.
+- DAQ board to record LED voltage and neural signals.

 - Custom post-processing code to synchronize the PiCameras with the DAQ signals.